 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-It's important to note that Angolan work visas don't allow the holder to establish residence, and expats wanting to live in the country permanently need to apply for a residence permit for Angola.
+It's important to note that Angolan work visas don't allow the holder to establish residence, and expats who want to live in the country permanently need to apply for a residence permit for Angola.

 Applying for a work permit for Angola